-Volume Two is a finalist in the 2013 Aurealis Awards.
+Peaceful Tomorrows Volume Two was selected as a finalist in the 2013 Aurealis Awards for best graphic novel.

 After centuries of oppression, things finally seem to be getting better.
 The enemy has been routed, and democracy is just around the corner.
 Only the demons of human nature remain to be dealt with…